alexandervcc/Simulation_AcousticRoom/README.md

 # Simulation_AcousticRoom
-3D Simulation
+3D Simulation of Acoustic Waves on a Closed Room

--Energy transition in acoustic rooms
+- Energy transition and dissipation
--C++ with Glut libraries
+- C++ with Glut libraries